danielharrell/SumLect2015/Lost_Idea_LA.md

 [^Tyson]: <http://www.thejohnniechair.com/when-you-know-better-you-do-better-a-seniors-reflections-on-st-johns/> and parts quoted in <http://www.huffingtonpost.com/christopher-nelson/is-it-worth-it_1_b_3321206.html>

-I can mention one more example in this vein, as a way to conclude Part One of my lecture.
+I can mention one last example in this vein, as a way to conclude Part One of my lecture.
 For in wanting to capture this kind of student voice on behalf of its education, St.
 John's performed an experiment for several months, when it first launched its new website.
-And the experiment was to describe itself without any mention of the liberal arts, or even liberal education, as if in the deliberate attempt, to forget the whole idea.
+And the experiment was to describe itself without any mention of the liberal arts, or even liberal education, as if in the deliberate attempt to forget the whole idea.

 ## Part Two

+(Make sure to focus on making liberal education a matter of something other than content.
+Look back at earlier formulation of this and repeat it here.)
 There is reason, however, to think that forgetting the whole idea knowingly, leads to a kind of unknowing self-forgetfulness.
+Or to revert to an earlier formulation: that *we* are lost, once the idea of a liberal art is lost.
-For one thing, I could not have written Part One of my lecture if the defenses of liberal education at all reflected what they claim is learned in a liberal education, in, for example, a diversity of views, or originality of thought.
-But what distinguishes these defenses most is how they follow a kind of unquestioned
+For one thing, I could not have written Part One of my lecture if the defenses of liberal education at all reflected what they claim is learned in a liberal education: in, for example, a diversity of views, or originality of thought.
+But what distinguishes these defenses most is how they follow a kind of unquestioned script, and seem reduced this script once we speak of a liberal education as if it had no content. dispense with the idea of a liberal art and deprive a liberal education, in effect, of any content.
-script: In an ever-changing world, now more than ever, we need the truly useful skills of a liberal education.
-If you say this as if you were the first rather than the latest;
-and you're a dean, or a president, or otherwise well-placed, you are heard as a fellow defender of liberal education; and if you're someone else, saying something else, by way of question or challenge or counter, you are ignored.
-The closing of ranks on this even put St. John's in the awkward position, during the time it dropped any reference to the liberal arts, of seeming to dismiss those who would question the script while embracing those who could polish the script, as if its education were Sophistic rather than Socratic.[^McClay] Perhaps this could all be excused if the script were working, but again, there is no evidence that it has.
-And it is hard, I think, to explain a defense of liberal education that seems not to be a product of liberal education, save by something closer to self-ignorance than to self-knowledge.
+In an ever-changing world, so the script runs, now more than ever, we need the truly useful skills of a liberal education.
+If you say this when you're a dean, or a president, or otherwise well-placed, and as if you were the first to say it rather than merely the latest; then you're likely to be heard as a defender of liberal education; and if you're someone else, saying something else, by way of question or challenge or counter, you're just as likely to be ignored.
+The closing of ranks on this even put St. John's in the awkward position, during the time it dropped any reference to the liberal arts, of seeming to dismiss those who would question the script while embracing those who could polish the script, as if its education were Sophistic rather than Socratic.[^McClay] Perhaps this could all be excused if the script were working; but again, there is no evidence that it has.
+And I'll be giving more reasons in a moment for why it wouldn't.
+But even without these further reasons it is hard, I think, to explain a defense of liberal education that seems not to be a product of liberal education, save by something closer to self-ignorance than to self-knowledge.